ProvisionGenie/ProvisionGenie/Docs/HowToBuildTheCanvasApp.md

 ![header image](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/media/Genie_Header.png)

-Although we give you both `msapp` and source code files of the canvas app, you can also follow these instructions if you want to rebuild it:
+Although we give you both `.msapp` and source code files of the canvas app, you can also follow these instructions if you want to rebuild it:

 ## Basic UI concepts

-This app is designed to be a personal app in Microsoft Teams and we aimed to adopt the Teams look & feel by following the guidance available in the [Microsoft Teams UI Toolkit](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/design/design-teams-app-ui-templates?tabs=desktop).
+This app is designed to be a personal app in Microsoft Teams and we aimed to adopt the Teams look & feel by following the guidance available in the [Microsoft Teams UI Toolkit](https://docs.microsoft.com/microsoftteams/platform/concepts/design/design-teams-app-ui-templates?tabs=desktop).
 This means, that we will not explain all basic UI components in this document but refer to the Toolkit.

 ### Colors